ghanan94/cooperative-adaptive-algorithms-assignment-2/question 3/readme.txt

 1)
-When changing the initial starting point, the score equally improved and worsened.
+When changing the initial starting point, the score either equally improved and or worsened, sometimes significantly.
+It can be seen that the initial solution generated has a significant impact on the final solution.

 2)
-When changing the tabu list size, no effect was really noticed.
+When changing the tabu list size, the average cost of the solutions decreased by approximately 30.

 3)
 When changing the tabu tenure to be generated dynamically (a random value